 In April 2020, Google announced the Google Shopping tab on the search results were no longer just going to be for paid shopping ads, but that they’ll also be including free shopping listings.
 And just in, on Monday 29th of June Google announced they are Bringing free retail listings to Google Search – therefore your products can also show not just on the shopping tab but on the main search result page now for free!
-It’s still yet to roll out to Australia, however it’s coming and hearing things like this, gets me even more excited:

 “And we already see that these changes will help generate billions of dollars in sales for retailers and brands in the U.S., on an annual basis.” – Google.

 As of late October 2020 these free Google Shopping listings rolled out to Australia!

 Hello important SEO task for anyone who has an online shop!

 We can thank COVID-19 for accelerating this update from Google.
 As many businesses are now selling online due to lockdowns and shop closures, the online world has become a lifeline for many businesses to stay afloat.
 Therefore Google wants to help retailers, be found online by the millions of people who shop on Google everyday.